-If your lender has repossessed (but not yet sold) your car, truck, van, minivan, motorcycle, SUV, or other motor vehicle, filing for Chapter 13 bankruptcy may allow you to get your car back.
+If your lender has repossessed but not yet sold your car, truck, van, minivan, motorcycle, SUV, or some other motor vehicle, filing for Chapter 13 bankruptcy could allow you to get your vehicle back.

-When you file your case, your lender will receive notice of your bankruptcy and have a chance to review your proposed plan.
-In many cases, the lender may return the car to you willingly.
+When you file your case, your lender will receive notice of your bankruptcy and will have a chance to review your proposed plan.
+In many cases, the lender will return the car to you willingly.

-If the lender doesn't return your car, you will generally have to file a motion (or complaint) for turnover and ask the court to order the lender to give the car back.
-The lender may oppose your motion if:
+If the lender doesn't return your car, you will have to file a motion (or complaint) for turnover and ask the court to order the lender to give the car back.

 Not only will you have to make the monthly payment, but you'll have to catch up on the arrearages, too.
 The good news is that you don't have to pay the past-due amount in a lump sum.
 You'll be able to spread the missed payments over your three- to five-year repayment plan.
 Plan to pay the costs associated with the repossession, too.

 Some courts let you pay the monthly car payment outside of the plan while others require you to pay it as part of the plan.
 This distinction is important because you pay a fee to the Chapter 13 trustee of up to 10% for everything the trustee pays to creditors.
 Depending on the amount of your car payment, paying the car payment as part of the plan can be costly.

 You'll start making your payments shortly after filing—even before the court confirms your repayment plan.

 Find out more about the Chapter 13 repayment plan.

 You'll have to pay interest on your car loan in Chapter 13 but likely at a much-reduced rate.
 The allowed interest rate fluctuates but it's not unusual for it to be around five or six percent.

 Also, you might qualify to reduce the balance owed to the value of the car.
 You have to own the car for at least 910 days before you can "cramdown" the loan, however.